Type-Style/keyboard_shortcuts/README.md

 LICENSE
 -------

-This plugin is distributed under the GNU General Public License Version 2.
+This plugin is distributed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3.
 Please read through the file LICENSE for more information about this license.